williamSanjaya-UGM/Java-Excercise1/readme.md

 numVowels: count the amount of vowels letter from the input

+orderInsertion: Assume like doing insert into a database, it will read order from myOrderList.txt and then write it into newMyOrderList.txt using FileWriter and BufferedWriter.
+It will also count the total qty of your purchased item.

 rupiah: a very simple exercise, converting array of integer into array of String

 salary: make simple encryption, which only display the first letter and last two letter found from the input name, and hide the last 3 digits of salary.
 I used 2 kind of version to do the simple encryption, first one is by doing substring and replaceAll, second one is by doing StringBuilder and for loop combined with if else